-The applicant submitted approved Stormwater Management (SWM) Concept Plan 10823-2018-00 with this application.
+The applicant submitted approved Stormwater Management (SWM) Concept Plan 10823-2018-00 with this PPS.
 There have been no changes to the plan since its approval date of March 22, 2019.
-The SWM concept plan is discussed further in the Stormwater Management finding of this technical staff report.
+The SWM concept plan is discussed further in the Stormwater Management finding of this resolution.